 Wu, C., & Yu, A. C. (2012).
 The journey to the West: Volume 1.
 Chicago, Illinois : University of Chicago Press.

-I suggest the author supplanted the traditional geography because Jambudvipa is associated with the “known world” (in this case China) and India is located to the west of the Middle Kingdom, which explains why South Asia is placed in Western Godaniya.
+I suggest the author-compiler of Journey to the West supplanted the traditional geography because Jambudvipa is associated with the “known world” according to Chinese readers and India is located to the west of the Middle Kingdom, which explains why South Asia is placed in Western Godaniya.

-2) Did you know Sun studies Daoism in India?
-Failing to find a master to teach him how to prolong his life, Monkey sails further onto the Western Godaniya continent where he discovers the sage Subhuti (須菩提).
-Upon meeting the primate, the immortal asks him, “[H]ow is it that you mention the East Purvavideha Continent?
+Failing to find a teacher in Jambudvipa, Monkey sails further onto the Western Godaniya continent where he discovers the sage Subhuti (Xuputi, 須菩提).
+Upon meeting the primate, the sage asks him, “[H]ow is it that you mention the East Purvavideha Continent?
 Separating that place and mine are two great oceans and the entire region of the Southern Jambudvipa Continent.
 How could you possibly get here?”
 (Wu & Yu, 2012, p.
 114).
-Sun then tells him of his decade long search across the world.
-Placing the immortal in India leads me to my next point.
+This means Wukong studies elixir arts not in China but India.

-3) Did you know Subhuti is based on a similarly named disciple of the Gautama Buddha?
-The historical Subhuti (fig. 2) was considered the most accomplished of the Buddha’s students in meditating on the concept of “loving-kindness” (Pali: Metta; Sanskrit: Maitri), or wishing for the happiness of others (Robert & David, 2013, pp. 518 and 861-862).
-The sage was also known for contemplating emptiness, a subject with many textual interpretations ranging from ridding oneself of sexual desires to “the absence of a falsely imagined type of existence” (Robert & David, 2013, pp. 872).
-Shao (2006) suggests the Daoist master was named after the Buddhist sage “to evoke a scriptural tradition that identifies Subhūti as the Buddhist at his best, one having the spiritual and intuitive approximation to “emptiness” (sunyatā) that the Chan Buddhists value tremendously” (p.
+The Buddho-Daoist sage Subhuti is based on one of the historical disciples of the Buddha.
+The historical Subhuti (fig. 2) was considered the most accomplished of the Buddha’s students in meditating on the concept of “loving-kindness” (Pali: Metta; Sk: Maitri), or wishing for the happiness of others (Robert & David, 2013, pp. 518 and 861-862).
+Most importantly, he was also famed for contemplating “emptiness” (kong, 空), a subject with textual interpretations ranging from ridding oneself of sexual desires to “the absence of a falsely imagined type of existence” (Robert & David, 2013, pp. 872).
+Shao (2006) suggests the Buddho-Daoist master was modeled on the historical disciple “to evoke a scriptural tradition that identifies Subhūti as the Buddhist at his best, one having the spiritual and intuitive approximation to ’emptiness’ (sunyatā) that the Chan Buddhists value tremendously” (p.
 723).
 He continues:

 Robert, E. B. J., & David, S. L. J. (2013).
 The Princeton Dictionary of Buddhism.
 Princeton University Press.